ATU-Project300/.github/profile/README.md

-# Project 300
+# Odyssey

-GitHub organisation for our Project 300 in ATU.
+Repos for Odyssey, our Project 300 in ATU.

 ## Goal